CircumSpector/Research/NACON PS4 Compact Controller BB4469Blk/README.md

 ## "Updater" mode

 When `Share` and `Options` buttons are kept pressed simultaneously while plugging it into a PC, the pad seems to switch into some sort of firmware flash mode?
-The device name changes to "Updater" and uses IDs VID `0x2f24` and PIS `0x0001`.
+The device name changes to "Updater" and uses IDs VID `0x2f24` and PID `0x0001`.

 ### UsbTreeView